 An Access Point is a private server provisioned to communicate securely with CIC in the cloud and is required to create an Endpoint in a private data center, for example, in your back end.
 Access Points enable CIC to connect to such private Endpoints securely without requiring you to open inbound ports.

-There are two types of endpoints that require Access Points: File System endpoints and Database connections.
+There are two basic use cases that require Access Points: File System Endpoints and Database Integration.

 File System Endpoints

-A Database endpoint allows CIC to communicate directly with a database.
-The Access Point functions as a proxy that CIC can use to exchange data with a database.
-See See Database Endpoint for more information.
+Database integration allows CIC to communicate directly with a database.
+In one type of database integration, the Access Point functions as a proxy that CIC can use to exchange data with a database.
+See Database Integration for more information.

 The CIC Agent